SysKitTeam/docs-bp/updates/servers/hotfixes-per-server-role/distributed-cache-servers.md

 ---
-title: Distributed Cache Servers Hotfixes
-description: >-
-  Distributed Cache Servers Hotfixes best practices report by SPDocKit determines whether all distributed cache servers in the environment are running on the same patch level as the rest of the environm
+description: Distributed Cache Servers Hotfixes best practices report by SPDocKit determines whether all distributed cache servers in the environment are running on the same patch level as the rest of the environment.
-author: Toni Frankola
-date: 16/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Distributed Cache Servers Hotfixes